 Models

-My basic basic model is the SFG, with which I have had great success (below left), it has evolved into a very fine instrument.
-It has a smaller upper bout than the current design (below right).
-SFG by the way stands for smiley face guitar!
-I have a strange wife with a wonderful imagination!
+My basic basic model is the SFG, which I have had great success with, has evolved into a very fine instrument.

-The scale length for both models is 648mm (25.5″)
+The scale length = 648mm (25.5″)

 Standard Materials for the basic model:

-Top: Sitka Spruce
+Top: AAA Sitka Spruce

-Back& Sides: Indian Rosewood
+Back & Sides: 1st Grade Indian Rosewood

-Neck: Honduras Mahogany
+Neck: Mahogany (reclaimed)

 Fingerboard: Ebony